Visit the following website if you have coronavirus symptoms:

 - Appointments with your own GP might not be always possible and you may find that you may have to speak to other clinicians as dictated by availability.

 - The health care professional examining you may wear protective equipment, where appropriate.
-You may also be asked to wear a face mask (which will be provided to you).
+You may also be asked to wear a face mask.
 Please do not be alarmed by this as this is to ensure safety of staff so that they can continue to look after you.
 You may also notice that a barrier has been put up at the reception desk to increase the social distancing and reduce risks of viral transmission so that the reception staff can continue to help you.

 - We will try to send as much information as we can electronically or post it to you so as to obviate the need for you to come into the surgery.